-What Is Oreo Fluff
+What Is It

 How to Make Oreo Fluff

-Oreo fluff is an exceptionally easy dessert to prepare, and a perfect dish to let your children help with!
-One packet of vanilla instant pudding is mixed with milk and then blended with Cool Whip and chunks of Oreo cookies.
-The Oreos can be roughly chopped or crushed with a meat mallet (affiliate link).
+You can prepare this fluff dessert in a food processor, but it is such an easy recipe I like doing it by hand or with a hand mixer for less cleanup.
+The Oreos can be roughly chopped, crushed with a meat mallet, or rolling pin.
 Enjoy the fluff right away, or you can let it firm up a bit by placing it in the refrigerator for one hour.

 How to Serve It

 Oreo Fluff Variations